zynksoftware/Zynk-Workflow/docs/_documentation/Sage-50-US-Connector/Connecting-to-Sage-50-US.md

 redirect_from: "/article/680-connecting-to-sage-50-us"
 title: Connecting to Sage 50 US
 ---
-All of the tasks in the Sage 50 US connector require a connection to Sage 50 US, so you will need to create a  [Connection]] with the type 'Sage 50 US'.
-See [[Managing Connections](connection]]-with-the-type-'sage-50-us'.-see-[[managing-connections) for instructions on creating a new connection.
+All of the tasks in the Sage 50 US connector require a connection to Sage 50 US, so you will need to create a  connection with the type 'Sage 50 US'.
+See [Connection Manager](connection-manager) for instructions on creating a new connection.
 You will see a screen like the one below, requesting your Sage 50 US details:

 ![Sage 50 US Connection](http://www.zynk.com/images/v2/sage_50_us_connection.png)